 |‘Social Security’- type program benefits provided by a foreign government||No||No|

 Many taxpayers who need to file one of these forms will need to file the other as well.
 Failing to file either one can lead to penalties and criminal charges.
-Thus, it is important for every taxpayer to understand these requirements and talk to a qualified tax professional if necessary.
+Thus, every taxpayer needs to understand these requirements and talk to a qualified tax professional if necessary.

-A professional who is knowledgeable and experienced in this area can help you determine what forms you need to file so you can avoid problems with the IRS.
+A knowledgeable and experienced professional can help you determine what forms you need to file so you can avoid problems with the IRS.

 The filing requirements associated with Form 8938 can be confusing.
-However, if you fail to file this form when you are required to do so, you may face severe penalties.
+However, if you fail to file this form when you have a requirement to do so, you may face severe penalties.

 If the IRS determines that you have missed this form for several years, the penalties you will face could be exorbitant.
 For this reason, it is essential to make sure that you are always in compliance with every part of FATCA.